Life List #50: Dye my hair pink.

 And, believe me, I wasn’t the only adult who wants pink hair.
 In the salon that day, as my darling stylist Nicholas bleached my tresses then applied the pink dye, I had one of the tamest hairstyles around.

-And I left the salon day, in my humble opinion, rocking some amazing pink hair.
+And I left the salon that day, in my humble opinion, rocking some amazing pink hair.
 And wondering why the hell I waited so long.

 Dye my hair pink was number 50 on my life list.